Jacrac04/DFM-Bot/README.md

 ### Warning: Dr Frost Will Ban You
 <b> Update: </b>
+Version 4.0.0 Now will warn you if you try doing something that is know to get you banned.
+<b> Update: </b>
 I got banned on a different account after doing 10 questions.
 I beilive that it bans based on time now.
 I recommend not using the bot.

 I got banned after 300 questions.
 The only way to get your account un-banned is to get your teacher to contact Dr Frost.
 Because my account is banned I will no longer be able to test this.
 If you do 300 questions on one aaid/link or in one go using auto submit or manual submit or by yourself without a bot you will get banned.
 I believe Dr Frost does not have a proper anti-cheat they just use question number as a makeshift anti-cheat.